Máire Comerford: Early life

-Comerford was born Mary Eva Comerford on 2 June 1893 in Rathdrum, County Wicklow.
+Comerford was born on 2 June 1893 in Rathdrum, County Wicklow.
 Her parents were James Comerford, a flour and corn miller who owned the Comerford Mill, and Eva Mary Esmonde.
-She had two brothers (Thomas and Alexander) and one sister (Dympna).
-Her maternal grandfather, Thomas Esmonde had been awarded a V.C. for bravery in the Crimean War in 1854.
-On his return to Ireland he joined the Royal Irish Constabulary and was promoted to Deputy Chief Inspector.
+She had two brothers (Thomas and Alexander) and one sister (Dymphna).
+Her maternal grandfather, Thomas Esmonde, had been awarded a V.C. for bravery in the Crimean War in 1854.
+On his return to Ireland he joined the Royal Irish Constabulary and was promoted to deputy chief inspector.
 She and her siblings were sent to a convent school in Athlone where she was instructed in Irish history and the Irish language.
+Comerford was a horse rider and cyclist, showing the same courage and recklessnesses in each.

 Her father died when she was 16 and in 1911 she was sent to London to a secretarial school.
 During this time she stayed in the Ladies Club in Eccles Place.
-She returned to Ireland to live with her mother in the home of her uncle in Wexford, T. L. Esmonde.
-Around 1915, her mother rented a house in Courtown, Co Wexford to set up a school.
+She returned to Ireland to live with her mother in the home of her uncle in Wexford, T.L.
+Esmonde.
+Around 1915, her mother rented a house in Courtown, County Wexford, to set up a school.